rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - Understand cause(s) of non-determinism.
   - https://github.com/rwth-i6/returnn/issues/1210
   - Maybe grad accum in behavior version 15 helps? https://github.com/rwth-i6/returnn/pull/1206
+    - Also with v15, I see huge variance, not sure if it has any effect.
   - Native-CTC is known to be non-deterministic.
 But how much?
+    - Also without CTC, I still see huge variance, not sure if it has any effect.
   - How much relevant is transducer?
 Or the WarpRna loss?
   - Other aspects?